 As Balloon Sinuplasty procedures vary in complexity, recovery will vary patient to patient.
 For minor surgeries, you may need three to four days off of work and may experience some drainage within the first few days.
 This will resolve within a few days.
 Patients undergoing a Septoplasty or who experienced large amounts of inflammation during surgery usually require one week off work and can return to work once packing is removed in the follow-up appointment.
 Drainage with blood may continue for a few weeks prior to the removal of the packing.

 If you are looking for a solution to your sinus problems, we can help.
-Schedule your consultation with the Associates of Otolaryngology in Denver or Lone Tree, Colorado today.
+Schedule your consultation with the AOO/ENT specialists of the Rockies in Denver or Lone Tree, Colorado today.